stevemarple/arduino-CommandHandler/README.md

 ## License

-The SoftWire library is licensed with the GNU Lesser General Public License.
+The CommandHandler library is licensed under the GNU Lesser General Public License.
 See LICENSE.txt for details.

 ## Version 2.0 changes